adamtlord/chamonix/README.md

 The concept of the POC is to reproduce functionality from DataTable's [sever-side mode](https://datatables.net/manual/server-side), so I need a server.
 There are a ton of great free APIs out there to use for testing, but I couldn't find any that would give me the server-side functionality I wanted to test with (pagination, ordering, etc.).
 So I'm using [json-server](https://github.com/typicode/json-server), which is a real neat little module that gives you a pretty full-fledged fake API from a json data set.
 There are other options out there, like Hasura, but the focus of this project is client-side; it should be agnostic to how the server works or really where the data even comes from.

-The data comes from [The Start Wars API](https://swapi.dev/) because I don't know, that's fun.
+The data comes from [The Star Wars API](https://swapi.dev/) because I don't know, that's fun.